fmaguire/mag_sim_paper/manuscript.md

 In particular, the impact on mobile genetic elements (MGEs), such as genomic islands (GIs) and plasmids, which can be of great health and research importance, has not been evaluated.

 Genomic islands (GIs) are clusters of genes that are known or predicted to have been acquired through LGT events.
-GIs can arise following the integation of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962]; they disproportionately encode virulence factors [@doi:10.1371/journal.pone.0008094] and are a major mechanism of LGT of AMR genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].
+GIs can arise following the integration of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962]; they disproportionately encode virulence factors [@doi:10.1371/journal.pone.0008094] and are a major mechanism of LGT of AMR genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].
 GIs often have different nucleotide composition compared to the rest of the genome [@doi:10.1038/nrmicro2350].
 This compositional difference is exploited by tools designed to detect GIs such as SIGI-HMM [@doi:10.1186/1471-2105-5-22] and IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095].
 GIs may exist as multiple copies within a genome [@doi:10.1093/bib/bby042] leading to potential difficulties in correctly assembling these regions in metagenome assemblies as well as likely biases in the calculation of coverage statistics.